Dhairya-Khara/Intentful/README.md

 # Intentful
-This is the Techy Blinders' Voiceflow Project! (ft.
-Berke Altiparmak, Chenika Bukes, Krishna Cheemalapati, Dhairya Khara, Aidan Li)
+This is the Techy Blinders' Voiceflow Project!

 Intentful was made to help retail companies turn transcripts into conversational assistants.
 Intentful is potentially an add-on feature for Voiceflow that helps Voiceflow users set up their environment on the Voiceflow platform faster and smarter.